hashxim/hconMD/work_md/Obsidian/Stand out in Hiring Process.md

 ## Pass the Plane test
 - There is a common test in the hiring process: "Would I want to sit nest to this person on a plane for 5 hours"
-- Be yourself, but be sure to get across
+- Be yourself, but be sure to get across that you are kind and genuine

+## Targeted Outreach
+-